PD Dr. med. Karl Wieser

 Our upper extremity team provides first-class assessment and treatment of all shoulder and elbow problems and is particularly concerned with the needs of amateur and professional sportspeople.

-Our internationally-recognised team of specialists makes diagnoses and assesses the need for surgery based on your medical history and a range of established clinical tests, performing additional tests such as X-rays, CT scans, MRI scans and electrophysiological tests where necessary.
+Our internationally-recognized team of specialists makes diagnoses and assesses the need for surgery based on your medical history and a range of established clinical tests, performing additional tests such as X-rays, CT scans, MRI scans and electrophysiological tests where necessary.

 Areas of expertise

 Thanks to its size and particular interest in the upper extremity, Balgrist University Hospital highly specialized in:

 - arthroscopic surgery

 - placement of artificial replacement joints (total and partial prosthesis of the elbow)

 - complex elbow reconstruction where joints have been destroyed or where there are tumors

 (if necessary, we perform such operations in cooperation with the clinic’s own hand surgeons or other specialists)